-Oceaneering has submitted permit application L23-009 to conduct a G&G activity on the OCS.
-The permit application proposes to conduct an autonomous under water vehicle (AUV) high resolution geophysical (HRG) seabed survey utilizing a CHIRP sub-bottom profiler, sidescan sonar, and multibeam.
-This information can be utilized to evaluate the potential for, and develop plans for, oil and gas facilities on the OCS, which would help satisfy the Nation's need for hydrocarbon resources.
+Oceaneering has submitted permit application L23-010 to conduct a G&G activity on the OCS.
+The permit application proposes to conduct a high resolution geophysical (HRG) survey using an autonomous underwater vehicle (AUV).
+A CHIRP sub-bottom profiler, sidescan sonar, and a multibeam echosounder will be utilized for the survey.
+This information will be used as part of a seabed survey investigation.
 Additional information regarding other survey activities can be found in Appendix F of the GOM G&G PEIS.